Santa Barbara County, California: Geography

 According to the U.S. Census Bureau, the county has a total area of 3789 sqmi, of which 2735 sqmi is land and 1054 sqmi (27.8%) is water.
 Four of the Channel Islands – San Miguel Island, Santa Cruz Island, Santa Rosa Island and Santa Barbara Island – are in Santa Barbara County.
 They form the largest part of the Channel Islands National Park (which also includes Anacapa Island in Ventura County).

 Santa Barbara County has a mountainous interior abutting several coastal plains on the west and south coasts of the county.
 The largest concentration of population is on the southern coastal plain, referred to as the "south coast" – meaning the part of the county south of the Santa Ynez Mountains.
 This region includes the cities of Santa Barbara, Goleta, and Carpinteria, as well as the unincorporated areas of Hope Ranch, Summerland, Mission Canyon, Montecito, and Isla Vista, along with stretches of unincorporated area such as Noleta.
+The Gaviota Coast is a rural coastline north of Goleta.
+This last undeveloped stretch of Southern California coastline consists of dramatic bluffs, isolated beaches and terraced grasslands.
 North of the Santa Ynez range in the Santa Ynez Valley are the towns of Solvang, Buellton, and Lompoc; the unincorporated towns of Santa Ynez, Los Olivos and Ballard; the unincorporated areas of Mission Hills and Vandenberg Village; and Vandenberg Space Force Base, where the Santa Ynez River flows out to the sea.
 North of the Santa Ynez Valley are the cities of Santa Maria and Guadalupe, and the unincorporated towns of Orcutt, Los Alamos, Casmalia, Garey, and Sisquoc.
 In the extreme northeastern portion of the county are the small cities of New Cuyama, Cuyama, and Ventucopa.
 As of January 1, 2006, Santa Maria has become the largest city in Santa Barbara County.